 Lunch with Dickens

 The lunchtime book group - Lunch with Dickens - reads books published prior to the 20th century.
-The books are generally by British authors but occasional exceptions are made.
-The members agree to read a few chapters a week and meet every Thursday at 1pm in the Library.
-If you are interested in joining the group please contact Val Turner for more information (01595 694688 or firstname.lastname@example.org )
+The books are generally by British authors but we aim to include one foreign novel and one children’s novel per year, as well as always beginning the year with Dickens.
+The members agree to read a set number of chapters a week and meet every Thursday at 1pm in the Library.
+If you are interested in joining the group please contact Val Turner for more information (01595 694688 or email@example.com )

 Lerwick Book Group

-The Lerwick book group meets at the Old Library Centre in Lerwick.
+The Lerwick book group meets at the Library in Lerwick, but will be meeting at Islesburgh in 2020 during library refurbishment.
 Meetings are very informal, and members take turns to choose the books to read.
-New members are welcome: just contact Karen or Marghie here at the library if you want to join.
+New members are welcome: just come along, or contact Karen or Marghie at the library if you want to join the mailing list.